Isabel-SIM/ETHEREUM-PAYMENT-INTEGRATION/README.md

 ## Background
 Welcome to KryptoJobs2Go!
 This application allows customers to find fintech professionals from a list of candidates, hire them, and pay them with cryptocurrency.
-As the lead developer, you have integrated the Ethereum blockchain network into the application, enabling customers to make instant payments with cryptocurrency.
+As the lead developer, I have integrated the Ethereum blockchain network into the application, enabling customers to make instant payments with cryptocurrency.

 ## How to Use
 To use KryptoJobs2Go, follow these steps: